How do you know if you have a visual processing difficulty?

 I was startled when he told me that my eyes were not responding in the usual way.
 It became apparent that ‘I couldn’t see the trees for the wood’.
 No I haven’t written that old saying wrong.
 It appears that although my eyes can see information, my brain can not process it.
 I can’t process the finer details from the big picture.

 In addition my eyes do not track words sequentially, they jump around from word to word on a page.
 Now I always knew I was a slow reader and felt I needed to re-read to comprehend better.
-At university I could fall asleep within 15 minutes if I started to read.
+At university, I could fall asleep within 15 minutes if I started to read.
 I simply put this down to being bored reading ‘dry’ law books.
 I never was a fan of reading!
-However given my eyes skip all over the page it is no wonder I don’t comprehend and I get tired when reading.
+However, given my eyes skip all over the page it is no wonder I don’t comprehend easily, need to re-read and I get tired when reading.
 My brain is processing snippets of information and trying to put together the pieces of the jigsaw.
-It is no wonder I didn’t comprehend and made silly mistakes predicting words and was often unable to proof read.
+It is no wonder I made silly mistakes predicting words and was often unable to proof read.
 I simply thought because I was bored reading, I was skim reading and trying to pick out key words.

-Previously I would drift off, not be focused and easily distracted.
+Previously, I would drift off, not be focused and easily distracted.
 I would still miss my typing errors.
-SprintPlus now read my documents to me and I could listen for mistakes rather than look for them.
+Text to speech now reads my documents to me and I can listen for mistakes rather than look for them.
 The words are also highlighted so I can easily look up and check the errors too.

 It makes me stay focused on each word, rather than my eyes ‘dancing’ around the page.
 Hence I’m quicker and more accurate proof reading.
-I’ve now also learned to triple check emails etc before sending them but Sprintplus can help with that too.
+I’ve now also learned to triple check emails etc before sending them.

 Visual processing assessments aren’t conducted by an standard optician.
 They are looking for long/short sightedness.
 I see my optician every two years and it has never once been mentioned.